 Criterion 2.5.
 The Organization shall demonstrate that workers have job-specific training and supervision to safely and effectively implement the Management Plan and all management activities.
 (C7.3 P&C V4)

-Indicator 2.5.1 Workers have job specific training to safely and effectively contribute to the implementation of the management plan and all management activities.
+Indicator 2.5.1.Z Workers\ have job specific training as per Annexure B to safely and effectively contribute to the implementation of the management objectives.
+Records of training and supervision are maintained.